Home » Pre-Market Futures: How Overnight Signals Guide Open

 What Are Pre-Market Futures?

-Pre-market futures refer to futures contracts that trade outside regular US stock market hours, typically overnight and in the early morning before the cash market opens.
+Pre-market futures can be defined as futures that are traded before regular stock market hours, generally overnight and into the early morning hours before the opening of the cash market.

 Because of this, futures are often described as “the market before the market.”